gar6920/3D-AI-GAME/memory bank/game design document.md

 ## Default Implementation

 ### Character Design
-- Players are represented as simple cubes with customizable colors
+- Players are represented as models of various types
 - Models can be extended by other implementations for more complex designs
 - Size and appearance can be modified based on game mechanics